Quick Start Guide

 Published Process

-When your automation is complete and ready to use in production, publish it.
-Published processes are reliable, secure, and ready to execute business tasks.
+When your automation is finalized and production-ready, promote it to a published process.
+These workflows are reliable, secure, and fully ready to execute business tasks.

 Start in the Playground

-Every automation begins in the Playground — your workspace for writing and testing automations.
+Start in the Playground — your initial workspace for writing and testing automations.

 Create a New Playground